 Ahh!
-A smile!
-The human connection!
-I decided, she needed a little laughter in her life.
+Ms. H. smiled!!!
+The human connection and a sense of humor!
+I decided, she needed a little more laughter in her life.
 So the nurse tech and I kidded around some more and Ms. H actually laughed some.

 Then it was time to change the dressing, which went smoothly.
 After cleaning up the room, she told me she hadn’t had a bath in two days.
 (I didn’t know if this were true or not.)
 It was time for report but my relief nurse was running late.
 So I helped Ms. H with a quick bath before my relief came.
 She seemed more content and wasn’t complaining anymore or accusing me of mistreating her.
 I finished her bath at 11:10PM.